-However, only a few foods contain high amounts of it (1).
+Only a few foods contain high amounts of resistant starch (1).

 Furthermore, the resistant starch in foods is often destroyed during cooking.

 Interestingly, the way you prepare starch-containing foods affects their starch content, as cooking or heating destroys most resistant starches.